-Lecture/Contact periods Communicative/Interactive and Constructivist approaches
+- □ Lecture/Contact periods - □ Communicative/Interactive and Constructivist approaches imparting knowledge by means of creating situations.

-Students will work in groups on the practical aspects of the knowledge gained during contact/lecture periods, Peer group teaching may be encouraged.
+Students will work in groups on the practical aspects of the knowledge gained during contact/lecture periods; Peer group teaching may be encouraged.
 Hard spots if any, may be resolved during tutorials.

-- Assessment Modalities - The end examination will be of 80 marks.
+- The end examination will be of 80 marks.
 Each Unit will carry a weightage of 16 marks. - Two sessional Tests of 10 Marks for each paper will be conduted and average of both the tests will be taken - Two Assignments: one oral presentation and one written assignment.
 Each will carry a weightage of 05 marks.
 (10 marks)

-Kamrava Mehran : Understanding Comparative politics, Prentice hall of India Pvt.Ltd.,New Delhi 2000
+Kamrava Mehran: Understanding Comparative politics, Prentice hall of India Pvt.Ltd.,New Delhi 2000